gavD/step-by-step-web-apps-with-lithium-php/_posts/2011-02-19-authentication.markdown

 * Tests that make sure non-authenticated users cannot administrate users
 * Tests that make sure administrators can administrate users

 That's quite a bit!
-Good news is it's not super difficult in Lithium :-)
+Good news is it's not super difficult in Li3 :-)

 > I've adapted some of this chapter from [Matt Vandel's tutorial](https://sites.google.com/a/mattvanandel.com/lithium-framework/home) - it's been around a few years but is still well worth a read